Dr Ross Stirling

 I am currently guiding the design and future research potential of the UKCRIC Green Infrastructure and Urban Water Laboratory at the Urban Sciences Building on Science Central, Newcastle City Centre.
 This is a world-class facility in which to conduct collaborative, multi-disciplinary research into sustainable drainage systems and Green Infrastructure performance.

-I am actively engaged in geotechnical design consultancy and have recently been working with Electrokinetic Ltd on several slope stabilisation sites for Highways England in Cambridgeshire.
+I am actively engaged in geotechnical design consultancy and have worked with Electrokinetic Ltd on several slope stabilisation sites for Highways England in Cambridgeshire.
 Electrokinetic Ltd provides solutions for remediating unstable slopes and dewatering slurries and sludges based on patented electrokinetic geosynthetic technology.
 They are recipients of numerous ICE awards owing to the outstanding sustainability credentials that electro-osmotic remediation brings.

 Together with the Environment Agency, I am supervising bank stability monitoring and analysis project on the River Tyne.
 The purpose of this work is to identify sustainable remediation methods that exploit coupled hydro-mechanical mechanisms to provide green, aesthetic solutions.

 - BSc (Hons) - Geology - Durham University 2008